MoigeMatino/flask-stripe-one-time-payments/README.md

 2. **Set up your Stripe API keys and other environment variables**:

-    Create a `docker.env` file in the root directory and add your Stripe keys and other environment variables as specified in the `env.example` file:
+    Create a `docker.env` file in the root directory and add your Stripe keys and other environment variables e.g:

     ```env
     STRIPE_PUBLISHABLE_KEY=your_publishable_key